Pick the band you think fits. One vote per browser on this title. You cannot change it after you vote.

 Quick reasons

-• The dialogue often feels like it serves a larger ideological purpose rather than the characters' development.
+The dialogue occasionally feels like it is pushing ideological points rather than developing characters.

 AI cultural analysis